wlsf82/protractor-components-and-page-objects/README.md

 contactPage.form.fillWithDataAndSubmit(invalidDataSet);
 ```

-Note how easy it became to access the components, its elements and method(s) from the Page Object.
+Note how easy it becames to access the components, and its elements and method(s) from the Page Object.

 An example of an expectation, or **assertion**, (since expectations were not written in the test examples) could be something like this: